oppia/oppia-web-developer-docs/Google-Summer-of-Code-2025.md

 **Related issues:**

 Issues related to portions of the codebase that will be affected by this project:
-- [#46](https://github.com/oppia/oppia-android/issues/46) - Note that this is a great issue that has smaller chunks that can be done in isolation to build familiarity with the developer workflow menu.
+- [#46](https://github.com/oppia/oppia-android/issues/46) - Note that this is a good issue build familiarity with the developer workflow menu workings, and has smaller chunks that can be done in isolation.
 - [#5600](https://github.com/oppia/oppia-android/issues/5600) - Note that this is a specific part of #46 above.
 - [#5636](https://github.com/oppia/oppia-android/issues/5636)
 - [#3506](https://github.com/oppia/oppia-android/issues/3506)